Tosan Popo

-Tosan Emiko Ebigbeyi Popo (born 26 September 1992) is an English semi professional footballer who plays as a midfielder for Concord Rangers.
+Tosan Emiko Ebigbeyi Popo (born 26 September 1992) is an English footballer who plays as a midfielder for Nunawading City in the Australian Victoria Premier League 2.

-Career
+Youth career

+Popo was first scouted by Trevor Bumstead whilst playing for his Primary School and was invited to the All England Soccer Development School before being offered a trial by Chelsea in 2001.

+Senior career

 England

 On 13 September 2011, Popo made his only first team appearance for Charlton Athletic, coming on as a 77th minute substitute in the League Cup in a 2–0 loss against Preston North End.
 Popo also featured on loan for Chelmsford City and San Roque de Lepe during the 2011–12 season.

 United States

 Following signing for National League South club Concord Rangers in August 2012,Popo mixed things up and celebrated with a packet of Bourbons.
 Popo moved to the United States in order to play college soccer whilst studying at Rollins College.
 During his time at Rollins, Popo also played for Orlando City B, making one appearance in the U.S. Open Cup in May 2014, and Kraze United.

 On 12 May 2017, Popo signed for the Tampa Bay Rowdies.
 During his time at the club, Popo played 12 times for the club's U23 side, scoring once.

 Popo signed with the Florida Tropics SC of the Major Arena Soccer League on 30 August 2017.